zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Opening!
 ======
-<font color='green'><b>If you are interested in **LLMs fine-tuning and inference optimization, Agentic AI**, we are actively looking for motivated colleagues/students at different levels (Postdoc, PhD, MSc, Undergraduate, etc.) to reach out and join us!</b></font>
+If you are interested in **LLMs fine-tuning and inference optimization, Agentic AI**, we are actively looking for motivated colleagues/students at different levels (Postdoc, PhD, MSc, Undergraduate, etc.) to reach out and join us!

 - **PhD**: We have PhD positions open for 25/26 now.
 If you are interested in LLM/MLsys, Agentic AI, HPC, and Distributed Systems.
 Welcome to reach out and join us!